-Product liability lawsuits are those filed against the manufacturer and others involved in the sale and distribution of a product when a product is considered defective or dangerous.
+If you have suffered an injury due to a faulty product you are due compensation.
+Contact a defective product attorney to review the details of your injury and begin the process of filing a lawsuit.
+Product liability lawsuits are filed against the manufacturer and others involved in the sale and distribution of a product that is considered defective or dangerous.

 In general, a plaintiff filing a product liability lawsuit must allege that there were defects in the product that fall into one or more of the following categories:

 - Design Defects: Product liability lawsuits allege that even before a product was made, there were problems inherent in the design of the product that renders it unsafe.

 - Manufacturing Defects: Manufacturing defects alleged in product liability lawsuits state that issues surrounding the production or assembly of a product have made it unsafe.

 - Marketing Defects: Failure to properly warn consumers and others, improper labeling of products and instructions which are insufficient to ensure safe use of a product are all among marketing defect claims that may be raised in a product liability lawsuit.

 Table of Contents